euler-xyz/euler-swap/docs/architecture.md

 While these reserves track the state of the world as influenced by swaps, they can get out-of-sync with the actual account for various reasons:

-* Interest can be accrued, either increasing or decreasing the account's NAV.
+- Interest can be accrued, either increasing or decreasing the account's NAV.
-* Swap fees are not tracked, and instead increase the account's NAV.
+- Swap fees are not tracked, and instead increase the account's NAV.
-* The account could be liquidated.
+- The account could be liquidated.
-* The account owner could manually add or remove funds, repay loans, etc.
+- The account owner could manually add or remove funds, repay loans, etc.

 In order to correct any desynchronisation, the EulerSwap operator should be uninstalled and a new, updated one installed instead.

 ## getLimits

 Although the virtual reserves specify a hard limit for swaps, there may be other implicit limits that are even lower:

-* The vaults have high utilisation and cannot service large borrows or withdrawals
+- The vaults have high utilisation and cannot service large borrows or withdrawals
-* The vaults have supply and/or borrow caps
+- The vaults have supply and/or borrow caps
-* The operator may have been uninstalled
+- The operator may have been uninstalled

 There is a function `getLimits` that can take these into account.
 This function itself is an upper-bound and the values it returns may not be swappable either, in particular if the curve shape does not allow it.
 However, it makes a best effort and this function can be used to rapidly exclude pools that are definitely unable to service a given size swap.

 ## Swapper Security

 When swapping with an EulerSwap instance, users should always make sure that they received the desired amount of output tokens in one of two ways:

-* Actually checking your output token balances before and after and making sure they increased by an amount to satisfy slippage.
+- Actually checking your output token balances before and after and making sure they increased by an amount to satisfy slippage.
-* Ensure that the EulerSwap code is a trusted instance that will send the specified output amount or revert if not possible.
+- Ensure that the EulerSwap code is a trusted instance that will send the specified output amount or revert if not possible.
 This can be done by making sure an instance was created by a trusted factory.

 In particular, note that the periphery does not perform either of these checks, so if you use the periphery for swapping, you should ensure that you only interact with EulerSwap instances created by a known-good factory.

+## Liquidation Considerations

+It is important for market makers running EulerSwap instances to parameterise their curve in such a way as to ensure that swaps cannot drive their Euler account towards liquidation.
+EulerSwap account owners are also responsible for monitoring the health of their vaults and should take proactive steps if their collateral accrues bad debt or drops in value—since this can happen independently of swap activity.

+This is important, because if another position in the same collateral vault is liquidated and leaves behind bad debt, the value of the shared collateral used for liquidity could drop.
+This would affect the effective LTV of all positions using that vault, including those managed by the EulerSwap AMM.
+An attacker could exploit this situation by then initiating a swap that pushes the AMM's position right up to the liquidation threshold, leveraging the degraded collateral value caused by unrelated bad debt.